meltingscales/VirtualMachineConfigs/python3/django/orm_example/README.md

 ## Make and apply migrations

-You only need these steps whenever you change `models.py`.
+You only need these steps again whenever you change `models.py`.

 ### Make migrations